defold/doc/docs/en/manuals/physics-objects.md

 : Dynamic objects are simulated by the physics engine.
 The engine solves all collisions and applies resulting forces.
 Dynamic objects are good for objects that should behave realistically but you *cannot* directly manipulate the position and orientation of a dynamic object.
 The only way to affect them is indirectly, by [applying forces](/ref/physics/#apply_force) or changing the angular [damping](/ref/stable/physics/#angular_damping) and [velocity](/ref/stable/physics/#linear_velocity) and the linear [damping](/ref/stable/physics/#linear_damping) and [velocity](/ref/stable/physics/#angular_velocity).

 Kinematic objects
 : Kinematic objects register collisions with other physics objects, but the physics engine do not perform any automatic simulation.
-The job of resolving collisions, or ignoring them, is left to you.
+The job of resolving collisions, or ignoring them, is left to you ([learn more](/manuals/physics-resolving-collisions)).
 Kinematic objects are very good for player or script controlled objects that require fine grained control of the physical reactions, like a player character.

 Triggers
 : Triggers are objects that register simple collisions.
 Triggers are light weight collision objects.
 They are similar to [ray casts](/manuals/physics-ray-cast) in that they read the physics world as opposed to interacting with it.
 They are good for objects that just need to register a hit (like a bullet) or as part of game logic where you want to trigger certain actions when an object reaches a specific point.
 Trigger are computationally cheaper than kinematic objects and should be used in favor of those if possible.